-Rasha A. Abdulla was a former CITS Visiting Research Scholar.
-Dr. Abdulla is Associate Professor and Past Chair of Journalism and Mass Communication at the American University in Cairo.
+Rasha A. Abdulla was a CITS Visiting Research Scholar.
+Dr. Abdulla is a Professor and Past Chair of Journalism and Mass Communication at the American University in Cairo.
 Her research interests include the uses and effects of mass media, new media, particularly the Internet, development communication and education through entertainment, freedom of expression, as well as music and music videos as communication media.
 She is the author of "The Internet in Egypt and the Arab World,""The Internet in the Arab World: Egypt and Beyond," "Policing the Internet in the Arab World," and numerous other research articles, reports, and book chapters.

 Rasha's faculty lecture "The role of social media in the aftermath of Egypt's revolution" happened on December 5, 2012.

-Simone Browne is a former CITS Visiting Research Scholar.
+Simone Browne is a former CITS Visiting Research Scholar in 2015.
 Dr. Brown is Associate Professor in the Department of African and African Diaspora Studies at the University of Texas at Austin.
 She teaches and researches surveillance studies, popular culture, digital media and black diaspora studies.
-She completed her Master’s degree and her PhD in Sociology and Equity Studies in Education at the University of Toronto.
-Her work has been published in International Feminist Journal of Politics, Critical Sociology, Cultural Studies and Citizenship Studies.
-Her first book, Dark Matters: On the Surveillance of Blackness (Duke University Press, 2015) examines surveillance with a focus on transatlantic slavery, biometrics, airports, borders and creative texts.

 Simone's faculty lecture "DARK MATTERS: Surveillance of Blackness" happened on November 19, 2015.